RatAbc87/InfosecPrj/README.md

 If you setup the http server differently, please provide direction on how to start it in your submitted project's readme file.

+## Submission notes
+The project is submitted fully compiled and ready to use with the above startup command.

+sass, handlebars, and uglify-js can all be installed with npm install